Inflectra/rapise-documentation/docs/Intro/training.md

 # Training

-We can train your QA team to effectively use Rapise for UI test automation.
-If you are switching from manual testing it is a highly recommended option for you.
-Please contact sales@inflectra.com to arrange.
+We can train your QA team to use Rapise effectively for UI test automation.
+If you are switching from manual testing, this is a highly recommended option.
+Please contact sales@inflectra.com to make arrangements.

-Training may be a part of [Rapise Quick-Start implementation package](https://www.inflectra.com/Company/Article/jump-starting-your-rapise-test-automation-project-997.aspx).
+Training can be part of the [Rapise Quick-Start implementation package](https://www.inflectra.com/Company/Article/jump-starting-your-rapise-test-automation-project-997.aspx).

 ## Overview

-The proposed training is an interactive process.
-Our instructors both provide online sessions and give lab tasks to check the level of understanding of participants.
+The training is an interactive process.
+Our instructors provide online sessions and assign lab tasks to check the participants' level of understanding.

-The implementation of lab tasks by the participants requires them to have the necessary prerequisites (have a computer available, Rapise is installed and licensed on the computer, have access to training SpiraTest instance and have certain amount of time to attend sessions and complete lab tasks).
+To complete the lab tasks, participants must have the necessary prerequisites: a computer with Rapise installed and licensed, access to the training SpiraTest instance, and enough time to attend sessions and complete the tasks.

-We provide sessions via Zoom.
-The length of each session is about 1 hour.
-Each session starts from review of lab tasks assigned in the previous session and comments about any common issues.
-Also it contains a Q&A section for questions asked in the previous session.
-Then at the end of the session there is another Q&A section where instructors collect new questions: some questions are answered immediately and others are answered in the next session.
+Sessions are conducted via Zoom.
+Each session lasts about one hour.
+Each session starts with a review of the lab tasks from the previous session and a discussion of any common issues.
+It also includes a Q&A section to address questions from the previous session.
+At the end of the session, there is another Q&A section where instructors take new questions.
+Some questions are answered immediately, while others are addressed in the next session.

-We expect that participants deliver lab results at the end of the day following the day of a session and then the next day our instructors check the completed lab tasks.
-This process allows to have two sessions per week.
+We expect participants to submit their lab results by the end of the day following a session.
+Our instructors will then check the completed lab tasks on the following day.
+This process allows for two sessions per week.

 ## Prerequisites

-Each person attending training should have:
+Each person attending the training should have:

-- Individual PC with Rapise installed
+- An individual PC with Rapise installed
-- Access to training SpiraTest instance
+- Access to the training SpiraTest instance
-- Access to demo applications
+- Access to the demo applications

 ## Sample Training Plan

-We adjust training plans according to customer needs.
-Here is an example of such a plan.
+We adjust training plans based on customer needs.
+The following is a sample plan.

 ### Session 1: Rapise Basics